wanghaisheng/responsive-landing-page-starter/content/blog/en/open-source-video-conferencing-with-opentokrtc.md

 ### Customising the UI

-For information on how to customise the OpenTokRTC UI, see [CUSTOMIZING-UI](https://github.com/opentok/opentok-rtc/blob/master/CUSTOMIZING-UI.md).
+For information on how to customise the Vonage Open Source Conferencing and Recording UI, see [CUSTOMIZING-UI](https://github.com/opentok/opentok-rtc/blob/master/CUSTOMIZING-UI.md).

 ### How Is My Service Running?